aksufatih/snn-medmnist/README.md

 <img width="184" alt="Screenshot 2023-05-29 at 12 05 35" src="https://github.com/aksufatih/snn-medmnist/assets/49019174/82ce63c1-ae8c-40b1-a468-19c2379ffd0e">

 The network is trained for 20 epochs using Adam optimizer with a starting learning rate of 0.001.
-The learning rate is decreased by a factor of 0.1 at epoch 10.
+The learning rate is decreased by a factor of 0.1 at 10. epoch.
 Membrane potential decay rate is chosen as 0.6 in Leaky neurons.
 Spike rate cross entropy loss is used as loss function.
 Details of the loss function can be found [here](https://snntorch.readthedocs.io/en/latest/snntorch.functional.html#snntorch.functional.loss.ce_rate_loss).